orbeon/orbeon-forms-doc/form-builder/repeat-settings.md

 This setting can be a predefined number or a formula.

-This allows *freezing* the first *n* iterations of a repeated grid or repeated section.
+This allows *freezing* the first *N* iterations of a repeated grid or repeated section.
 Frozen iterations cannot be removed or moved by the user.
 The grid menus and buttons reflect that those operations are not possible.

-The number of frozen iterations must be at most the number of minimal iterations.
+The number of frozen iterations must be at most the minimal number of iterations.
+If that's not the case, the number of frozen iterations will be reset to the minimal number of iterations.

 ## Simplified appearance